 Q. Do I need to use a specialist marine or RIB insurance company?

 A. No - Many High Street Insurance Brokers will be able to arrange your RIB insurance, but they may not have the necessary expertise to advise you correctly.

 Q. How can I be sure the insurance company I choose is reliable?

 A. Your policy is only as good as the service you receive if you have to submit a claim.
 Why not speak to your fellow boat owners, for their comments regarding which insurers provide good (or bad) service to their clients.

 A small number of marine insurance companies are based overseas and it would be wise to establish that the insurers are based in the UK where you will have access to UK Law and compensation should a serious problem occur with your policy.

-With effect from 14th January 2005, it is a legal requirement that any UK company providing an insurance policy, must be authorised and regulated by the Financial Services Authority (FSA).
+With effect from 14th January 2005, it is a legal requirement that any UK company providing an insurance policy, must be authorised and regulated by the Financial Conduct Authority (FCA).

 A firm should clearly display their status on any documentation, including their web site.
-If you are in any doubt, have a look at the FSA's Register of Firms.
-Noble Marine (Insurance Brokers) Ltd is authorised and regulated by the FSA.
+If you are in any doubt, have a look at the FCA's Register of Firms.
+Noble Marine (Insurance Brokers) Ltd is authorised and regulated by the FCA.